PattoPeraltta/Ripe/README.md

 ## Credits

-We used MACI-RPGF as a start ground for us.
+We used MACI-RPGF as a starting point for our project.

-Special thanks to Sam Richards and Cris Garner for the help in implementing MACI <3
+Special thanks to Sam Richards and Cris Garner for their invaluable help in implementing MACI <3 And to Fede Viarnés and Goncy for being the best mentors!